 this field can be recognised by the colour icon button on the right hand side of the field.
-The user can select a 12d standard colour model by selecting the colour icon this field allows a height or z value to be assigned to the created elements.
+The user can select a 12d standard colour model by selecting the colour icon height input this field allows a height or z value to be assigned to the created elements.
 If a valid value exists, this value will be applied to the created element.
-This is regardless if the z value was specified in an XYZ box.
+This is regardless if the z value was specified in an XYZ box linetype box valid linestyles this field can be recognised by the linestyle icon button on the right hand side of the field.
+The user can select a valid linestyle by selecting the linestyle icon weight box this field allows the user to type in a line weight for the cad item created button the Tinable field sets whether the vertices and segments are tinable (used in triangulations), not tinable (not used in triangulations) or only the vertices (points) are tinable.